 The table below sets out the membership of each of the committees of the Board.
-All of the committees are comprised entirely of independent directors except the Environmental, Health and Safety Committee which has a majority of independent directors and is chaired by an independent director.
+All of the committees are comprised entirely of independent directors.

 Director Audit Corporate Governance Compensation Reserves Environmental, Health and Safety

-James Riddell - - - - 1
+James Riddell

-James Bell ✓ ✓ Chair - -
+James Bell ✓ Chair ✓

-Wilfred Gobert - ✓ 1 ✓ -
+Wilfred Gobert ✓ ✓ Chair

-Dirk Jungé - ✓ - - Chair
+Dirk Jungé ✓ Chair

-Kim Lynch Proctor Chair ✓ - ✓ -
+Kim Lynch Proctor Chair ✓ ✓

-Robert MacDonald ✓ Chair 1 - -
+Keith MacLeod ✓ ✓ Chair ✓

-Keith MacLeod - ✓ Chair 1
+Jill McAuley ✓ ✓ ✓

-Susan Riddell Rose - - - - -
+Susan Riddell Rose

-Meetings of the Board and Committees in 2022
+Meetings of the Board and Committees in 2023

-Five meetings of the Board, four meetings of the Audit Committee, two meetings of the Corporate Governance Committee, two meetings of the Compensation Committee, three meetings of the Reserves Committee and two meetings of the Environmental, Health and Safety Committee were held in 2022.
+Four meetings of the Board, four meetings of the Audit Committee, two meetings of the Corporate Governance Committee, two meetings of the Compensation Committee, three meetings of the Reserves Committee and two meetings of the Environmental, Health and Safety Committee were held in 2023.
 In each case, the attendance level of directors at each meeting was 100%.